All FAQs will be updated when there is a change or development and regularly reviewed.

 Doncaster Register Office has resumed face to face birth registration appointments, but please be aware that you may have to wait a little while for an appointment whilst there are babies from March still to register.
 Please visit the registering a birth page for further guidance.

 New wedding bookings are only being taken for ceremonies taking place after 1st October.
 From 4th July, existing bookings that have gone through the legal process are now able to go ahead with restrictions in place (see the Marriages and Civil Partnerships page).
-Doncaster Registration Service are contacting couples with ceremonies booked up to 1st August to detail how this affects them.
-If we have not yet been in touch, please email us at Registrars@doncaster.gov.uk
+If you have any queries please email us at Registrars@doncaster.gov.uk

 Due to the current Coronavirus situation, we are not making face to face appointments to register a death but are able to register a death over the phone.
 Please see our coping with bereavement page for support, advice and guidance following the loss of a loved one.